Residue sums for superconformal indices: N=2 superconformal index

 \subsection{\texorpdfstring{$\mathcal{N}=1$}{N=1} gauge theory indices}

 Finally, we also collect the superconformal indices for $\mathcal{N}=1$ gauge theories with gauge group $SU(N)$ and $N_f$ fundamental chiral multiplets.\footnote{See \cite{Rastelli:2016tbz} for a review on the $\mathcal{N}=1$ superconformal index.} Such theories are expected to flow to interacting superconformal field theories in the ``conformal window'': $3N/2<N_f<3N$.
 These theories famously admit a Seiberg dual.
 This is the statement that an ``electric--magnetic dual'' theory, with gauge group $SU(N_f-N)$ with $N_f$ flavors and additional decoupled mesons, flows to the same SCFT in the IR \cite{Seiberg:1994pq}.
-Outside the conformal window, for $N_f\geq 3N$ the ``electric'' theory flows to a free theory, while for $N+2\leq N_f\leq 3N/2$ the ``magnetic'' theory flows to a free theory.
-Finally, for $N_f=N+1$, the IR theory is one of free mesons and quarks.
+Outside the conformal window, for $N_f\geq 3N$ the ``electric'' theory flows to a free gauge theory, while for $N+2\leq N_f\leq 3N/2$ the ``magnetic'' theory flows to a free gauge theory.
+Finally, for $N_f=N+1$, the IR theory is comprised only of free mesons and quarks, without a dynamical vector multiplet.
 Early works studying the superconformal indices of these theories, motivated by checks of Seiberg duality, include \cite{Romelsberger:2005eg,Romelsberger:2007ec,Dolan:2008qi,Spiridonov:2008zr,Spiridonov:2009za,Spiridonov:2010hh,Spiridonov:2011hf}.

-The expressions for the $\mathcal{N}=1$ vector multiplet and chiral multiplet are easily obtained from the $\mathcal{N}=2$ expressions by stripping off the adjoint chiral multiplet and conjugate half-hypermultiplet contributions respectively, and in addition setting $t=(pq)^{\frac{2}{3}}$ (such that $s=1$ in \eqref{eq:n2-sci-n1-language}).
+The expressions for the $\mathcal{N}=1$ vector multiplet and chiral multiplet are easily obtained from the $\mathcal{N}=2$ expressions by stripping off the adjoint chiral multiplet and conjugate chiral multiplet contributions respectively and setting $t=(pq)^{\frac{2}{3}}$ (so that $s=1$ in \eqref{eq:n2-sci-n1-language}).
 We thus find that the $\mathcal{N}=1$ vector multiplet index takes the form

 and the $\mathcal{N}=1$ chiral multiplet index is given by

 where $r$ is the $U(1)_R$ charge of the chiral multiplet (more specifically of $\bar{q}$).

 One can now write down the superconformal index of the $\mathcal{N}=1$ $SU(N)$ theory with $N_f$ fundamentals as follows: